TorrensJoaquin/FFT_AsAFormula/README.md

 # FFT_AsAFormula
-From Time Domain to Amplitud vs Frecuency using FFT in Excel
+From Time Domain to Amplitud vs Frequency using FFT in Excel